demisto/content/Packs/Core/Integrations/CortexCoreIR/README.md

 There is no context output for this command.
 ### core-endpoint-scan
 ***
 Runs a scan on a selected endpoint.
 To scan all endpoints, run this command with argument all=true.
-Do note that scanning all the endpoints may cause performance issues and latency.
+Note that scanning all the endpoints may cause performance issues and latency.

 #### Base Command